 The application deadline is January 1, and students will be notified of acceptance no later than March 1.
 The Fellowship time frame is May to early August, and coordinated between the Siegler Fellow and the Fellowship Supervisor.

-*NOTE: A small stipend is included, but is not enough to cover living expenses in Birmingham.
+*NOTE: This scholarship is for CURRENT undergraduate or graduate students in the state of Alabama.
+A small stipend is rewarded to the Siegler Fellow, but is not enough to cover living expenses.

 Applicants Must Submit the Following